 One option is copper core stainless steel cookware.
 Copper offers a similar level of thermal conductivity to aluminum, making it a viable alternative.
 One factor to consider regarding the healthfulness of copper cookware is that copper can also leach into the food.

-According to studies, the average adult should limit their copper intake to 900 micrograms daily.
+According to the NIH, the average adult should limit their copper intake to 900 micrograms daily.
 It is possible to exceed this amount if you’re consuming a lot of food or beverages prepared in copper pots and pans.

 There are many excellent copper-based stainless steel cookware products on the market.
 Let’s take a look at a few of the most popular brands.